welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 ### Code Viewer

+![Code Viewers Availables][code-viewers-screenshot]

-You can choose to hide or show the pin code, as well as select from a variety of shapes, including circles or squares.
+You can choose to hide or show the PIN Code, as well as select from a variety of shapes, including circles or squares.
 It is important for you to make a decision to hide or show the code in order to add the correct namespace on XAML.

-If you want to hide, add:
+If you want to hide it, add:

 ```xaml
 xmlns:codeViewer="clr-namespace:MauiCodes.Views.Components.CodeViewers.Hide;assembly=MauiCodes"
 ```

-but if you want to show the pin code, use:
+but if you want to show the PIN Code, use:

 ```xaml
 xmlns:codeViewer="clr-namespace:MauiCodes.Views.Components.CodeViewers.Show;assembly=MauiCodes"
 ```

-![Code Viewers Availables][code-viewers-screenshot]

 Whether you prefer a minimalist or more elaborate design, my library has you covered.

-Here's an example showing the pincode with a circle shape:
+Here's an example showing the PIN Code with a circle shape:

 ```xaml
 <?xml version="1.0" encoding="utf-8" ?>